-As an applicant for a position in GMIT (“the Institute”), your personal data will be processed by the Institute for various reasons including to administer your job application, verify the information provided, assess your suitability for the role and communicate a recruitment decision to you.
+As an applicant for a position in ATU (“the University”), your personal data will be processed by the University for various reasons including to administer your job application, verify the information provided, assess your suitability for the role and communicate a recruitment decision to you.

 THE INFORMATION WE PROCESS ABOUT YOU

 The types of personal data we process about you include, inter alia:

 - Title, name, address, telephone numbers, email address

 - Educational & employment history, qualifications, professional body memberships/courses, academic achievements, research & publication lists, referees, notice period, additional information you choose to provide

 - Shortlisting notes, interview notes, notes relating to other assessment methods, scores

 Where relevant, we also process some special category (sensitive) data about you, including:

 - Disability information (if you require reasonable accommodations)